 But why would you ever want to reset your air conditioning unit?
 In the case of a power outage, your AC unit may not fully kick on due to the protection circuit breaker preventing fires and explosions.
 Another reason you may want to reset your AC unit is if it’s set to “cool” but isn’t blowing cool air.

-Below is a common step-by-step guide on how to rest the air conditioner with a reset button:
+Below is a common step-by-step guide on how to reset the air conditioner with a reset button:

 - The obvious first step is finding the reset button.
 Most units have one on them.
 It’s usually fairly small and red.
 If you can’t find it, consult your AC’s manual to see where the button is located.